-- Promote the development and application of a Comprehensive Risk Management culture by establishing the guidelines that allow for applying prudential Comprehensive Risk Management policies and procedures efficiently. - •Implement an independent Comprehensive Risk Management Unit (UAIR for its acronym in Spanish) for managing and executing successfully.

-•Set up a clear organizational structure whereby the Comprehensive Risk Management Policy and Procedures manual is disseminated and applied correctly.
+- Promote the development and application of a Comprehensive Risk Management culture by establishing the guidelines that allow for applying prudential Comprehensive Risk Management policies and procedures efficiently. - Implement an independent Comprehensive Risk Management Unit (UAIR for its acronym in Spanish) for managing and executing successfully. - Set up a clear organizational structure whereby the Comprehensive Risk Management Policy and Procedures manual is disseminated and applied correctly. - Have solid Comprehensive Risk Management practices, consistent with the prudential criteria set out by national authorities and with the recommendations drawn up in the international environment.